 How to Become a Counselor in Mississippi

-Since 1985, when the Mississippi Legislature passed into law the Act providing licensing for professional counselors, Mississippi residents have had access to high-quality counseling services in areas like geriatric counseling, pediatric counseling, couples counseling, substance abuse counseling, grief counseling, and more.
-Today, about 2,170 substance abuse, behavioral disorder, and mental health counselor jobs in Mississippi ensure that the state’s citizens continue to benefit from outstanding counseling care delivered by highly qualified, licensed professionals.
+Since 1985, when the Mississippi Legislature passed the Act licensing professional counselors, Mississippi residents have had access to high-quality counseling services, including geriatric, pediatric, couples, substance abuse, and grief counseling.
+Today, about 2,220 substance abuse, behavioral disorder, and mental health counselor jobs in Mississippi ensure that the state's citizens continue to benefit from outstanding counseling care delivered by highly qualified, licensed professionals.

 Learning how to become a counselor in Mississippi begins with familiarizing yourself with the licensing requirements set forth by the Mississippi State Board of Examiners for Licensed Professional Counselors.

-What Are the Requirements to Become a Counselor in Mississippi?
+Education Requirements to Become a Counselor in Mississippi

-The first step to becoming a counselor in Mississippi is the completion of a master’s or doctoral degree that’s either accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or has the word “counseling” in its title and meets the structure of CACREP, which includes at least 60 semester hours and the following courses:
+The first step to becoming a counselor in Mississippi is completing a master's or doctoral degree that's accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or that has the word "counseling" in its title and follows CACREP's structure.

 - Human growth and development